Sauteed Sesame Green Beans

 Ingredients and substitutes

-- Toast - In a large frying pan over medium heat and toast the sesame seeds for two minutes.
+- Toast – In a large frying pan over medium heat, toast the sesame seeds for 2 minutes.
 Remove from the pan and set aside.

-- Cover - Add about 2 tablespoon of water.
-Cover the pan and let cook on medium-low for no more than 3 minutes.
+- Cover – Add about 2 tbsp of water.
+Cover the pan and let it cook on medium-low for no more than 3 minutes.

-Pro tip - Any more than three minutes covered will lose the lovely green color of the beans.
-Optionally you can cook the beans uncovered for longer. - Uncover - After three minutes uncover the pan and cook stirring occasionally until the beans are tender.
+Pro tip – Any more than 3 minutes covered will cause the beans to lose their lovely green color.
+Optionally, you can cook the beans uncovered for a longer time. - Uncover – After three minutes, uncover the pan and cook, stirring occasionally, until the beans are tender.

 - Season – Add salt and pepper to taste.
 Then add the lemon juice and sesame seeds.